 “To be brave is to love someone unconditionally without expecting anything in return.”

 True love means giving each other the opportunity to grow.
 Whether that is in a relationship or apart.
 Loving unconditionally is the commitment at the end of the day to another human being that creates long lasting relationships.
 It includes sacrifice and commitment.
 However, this does not mean that you are to accept toxic or abusive behaviors or to give up your own dreams and needs.
-Sometimes we must love someone from a distance to protect ourselves.

 How can you love unconditionally?